Bej9038/SpatialAttributeEvaluation/README.md

 ## ToDo
 - The project is currently a prototype and I may make further changes depending on feedback from my professor.
-At the moment there is only one demo song and the program is just a client not connected to any backend.
+At the moment there is only one demo song and the program is just a client.
-- The next steps for this project include hosting the project on a webserver, setting up a database, and then beginning data collection + research.
+- The next steps for this project include hosting the project on a webserver, setting up a backend + database, and then beginning data collection + research.